Coenzyme Q10

 Does CoQ10 cause blood clots?

-What are the symptoms of CoQ10 deficiency?
+What are the concerns of CoQ10 deficiency?

 Other neurological abnormalities that can occur in primary coenzyme Q10 deficiency include seizures, intellectual disability, poor muscle tone (hypotonia), involuntary muscle contractions (dystonia), progressive muscle stiffness (spasticity), abnormal eye movements (nystagmus), vision loss caused by degeneration